nkassabian/cedar/README.md

 ## Features (Not final)

-- **Strongly typed**: KayLan is a strongly typed language, which means that you need to declare the type of your variables before you use them.
+- **Strongly typed**: Cedar is a strongly typed language, which means that you need to declare the type of your variables before you use them.
 This helps to prevent errors and makes your code more readable.
-- **Object-oriented**: KayLan supports object-oriented programming, which allows you to organize your code into classes and objects.
+- **Object-oriented**: Cedar supports object-oriented programming, which allows you to organize your code into classes and objects.
 This makes it easier to manage complex programs and data structures.
-- **Functional programming**: KayLan supports functional programming, which allows you to write code that is both efficient and expressive.
+- **Functional programming**: Cedar supports functional programming, which allows you to write code that is both efficient and expressive.
-- **Memory safety**: KayLan uses Rust's ownership and borrowing system to ensure that memory is managed safely and efficiently.
+- **Memory safety**: Cedar uses Rust's ownership and borrowing system to ensure that memory is managed safely and efficiently.
-- **Garbage collection**: KayLan has a garbage collector that automatically frees memory that is no longer in use.
+- **Garbage collection**: Cedar has a garbage collector that automatically frees memory that is no longer in use.
 This helps to prevent memory leaks and other common programming errors.

 ## Getting Started